-- The nature of the incident - · Where and when the incident occurred - The person(s) involved (name, sex, race, age, height, weight, hair color and style, scars, tattoos, clothing, and anything else which might help in identifying the person) - A detailed description of the property, if any, in question - The type of vehicle involved and as detailed a description as possible
+- The nature of the incident - Where and when the incident occurred - The person(s) involved (name, sex, race, age, height, weight, hair color and style, scars, tattoos, clothing, and anything else which might help in identifying the person) - A detailed description of the property, if any, in question - The type of vehicle involved and as detailed a description as possible

 At the Main Campus (Manchester), all incident reports are submitted electronically to the Director of Community Standards for review and potential judicial actions.
 Public Safety will investigate reports when it is deemed appropriate.
 Additional information obtained via the investigation will also be forwarded to the appropriate person hearing the case.
 If assistance is required from the Manchester or Hooksett police departments, Public Safety will contact the appropriate agency.
+If the suspect is an employee of the University, the Office of Human Resources and/or other appropriate University officials may conduct an inquiry.